viamrobotics/docs/docs/extend/modular-resources/examples/triton.md

 ## Next steps: configure a vision service

-Now, use the `viam:mlmodelservice:triton` modular service to deploy MLModels to your robot.
+Now, use the `viam:mlmodelservice:triton` modular service to make use of MLModels on your robot.
 You can now create a [vision service](/services/vision/) with a configuration in your `"services"` array like the following:

 ```json {class="line-numbers linkable-line-numbers"}